Objective comparison of methods to decode anomalous diffusion: Methods

 Several classical statistical methods have been employed to characterize anomalous diffusion from single trajectories and quantify the anomalous diffusion exponent.
 Many of them rely on the analysis of the EA-MSD or TA-MSD presented in Eqs.~\eqref{eq:eamsd} and~\eqref{eq:tamsd}.

-We developed a simple tool to perform the estimation of the anomalous exponent to establish a performance baseline for Task 1 of the challenge.
+We developed a simple tool to perform the estimation of the anomalous exponent to establish a performance baseline for T1 of the challenge.
 The code calculates the TA-MSD and performs a linear fit of its logarithm with respect to the logarithm of the timelag for the first $k$ datapoints, where $k$ is the maximum between $10$ and the $10\%$ of the trajectory length.
 The anomalous diffusion exponent is thus obtained as the slope of the straight line.
 This criterion has been shown to provide reliable results for the fitting of TA-MSD for Brownian diffusion~\cite{michalet2010mean}.
 Although the choice of a different timescale or the use of an independently calculated localization precision can produce better results~\cite{kepten2015guidelines}, we intentionally limited the code to a simple fitting algorithm with a straightforward criterion for the choice of the number of data points to fit.
-As shown in Fig.~\ref{fig:task1}, such a simple fit produces results comparable with the best methods for ergodic models with high SNR and long trajectories.
-The code is available at \url{https://github.com/AnDiChallenge/ANDI_datasets}.
+As shown in Fig.~\ref{fig:task1}d, for ergodic models (FBM), such a simple fit produces results comparable with the best methods.
+In addition, as it can be observed using the interactive tool (\url{http://andi-challenge.org/interactive-tool/}), the estimation of $\alpha$ through the fit of the TA-MSD even outscores the other methods for ergodic models (FBM) at the highest SNR (e.g., SNR$=10$).
+The code is available at \url{https://github.com/AnDiChallenge/ANDI_datasets} ~\cite{andigithub}.

+For the sake of completeness, we would like to mention other statistical approaches not considered in the challenge that can be used to tackle T1.
 Besides the ${\rm MSD}$, another popular methodology for the quantification of the anomalous diffusion exponent is the moment scaling spectrum $\rm{ MSS}$~\cite{ferrari2001strongly, sbalzarini2005feature}. $\rm{MSS}$ considers several high-order moments of the displacement distribution to obtain their scaling exponents and use them to calculate the slope of the exponent curve versus the moment order, which is found proportional to $\alpha$.